 On Ambassify, the same process that manages these one-way campaigns can also be used to get feedback or suggestions.
 This means that some campaigns are internal, and the CTA is to get employees to participate in polls and surveys.
 The results of these campaigns then determine the direction and scope of more traditional social/content marketing strategies.
 This is a feedback loop of the best kind, allowing for a more flexible, agile strategy to mobilise your brand advocates.
 And in the process, it doesn’t just allow you to create communities—Ambassify gives you the tools to nurture them and let them flourish.

 Ambassify has three levels of subscriptions, but doesn’t publish pricing.
 Each plan is priced on a “per advocate/per month” basis, but like many platforms they want a year long contract—advocacy takes time and you won’t know truly know the impact in just a few months.

 Their plans break down like this:

-- Professional — One admin user account, self service training, automated ticketed support, and basic advocacy tools and features.
+- Essential — One admin user account, self service training, automated ticketed support, and basic advocacy tools and features.
 There are a lot of them, so check their Plans page for the full accounting.